Kaushikjas10/Liquefaction-gravel-eml-2023/README.md

 # File descriptions (Beta version)

-(1) [Processed dataset]: It is available with the article in the supplymentary material at "Appendix A".
+(1) [Processed dataset]: It is available with the article in the supplemental material at "Appendix A".

-(2) [MODEL_A_KJGRD.txt]: This model-A file can be loaded in the Python platform to predict the liquefaction potential assessment for site(s) of interest having all IPs in a excel/csv spreadsheet.
+(2) [TestSitesGravel.csv]: This is the  spreadsheet template of the test sites where you want to assess the liquefaction potential of gravelly soils using the developed model.

-(3) [TestSitesGravel.csv]: This is the  spreadsheet templates of the test sites where you want to assess liquefaction potential of gravelly soils using the developed model.
+(3) [Model_Train_Test_KJ_SM_GRD.ipynb]: This Python script is provided to give a demonstration for using this model in the jupyter notebook platform.

-(4) [Implement_Gravel_MODEL_v0.1_CAGEO.ipynb]: This python script is provided to give a demonstration for using this model in the jupyter notebook platform.
+Note: This work is under process.
+The final article will be available after the completion of the publication peer review process.